 REACH 2018: Assess your substance to show safe use

-Companies registering the same substance must work together to compile and share information on the uses, hazards and risks of their substance to demonstrate safe use.
-If new data involving animal testing needs to be generated, alternatives must always be considered first.
+Companies registering the same substance must work together to compile and share information on the hazards and risks of their substance to demonstrate safe use.
+If new data needs to be generated, alternatives to animal testing must always be considered first.
 All information should be reported in a registration dossier and submitted to ECHA by 31 May 2018.

 New practical guide advises SMEs on REACH information requirements

 The guide is targeted to managers of small and medium-sized businesses and REACH coordinators who are responsible for gathering the information needed to compile REACH registration dossiers.
 It clarifies what information on a chemical is needed for registration, how this information can be generated and what kind of help is available.
 SMEs can benefit from the information when they negotiate with external service providers, such as laboratories or contract research organisations, as they will have a clearer picture of the tests required.
 Translations of the guide will be available in the autumn.